nf-core/eager/docs/tutorial_metagenomic.md

   after trimming look short as expected of aDNA?
 - Does ClusterFactor or 'Dups' look high (e.g. >2 or >10% respectively - however
-  given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile)?suggesting over-amplified or badly preserved samples?
+  given this is on the human reads this is just a rule of thumb and may not reflect the quality of the metagenomic profile) suggesting over-amplified or badly preserved samples?
 - Does the human DNA show increased frequency of C>Ts on the 5' end of molecules (you may need to un-hide the 2nd base columns with 'configure columns'